joshcc3/stg-push-enter/README.md

 ```

 # TODO
-Improve the implementation of the rebalancing and calculation of rebalancing by using bit shift operators.
+ - Improve the implementation of hash maps w.r.t the rebalancing and calculation of rebalancing by using bit shift operators.
+ - We track the local bindings in a hashmap which we pass around (as a pointer) instead of pushing them onto the stack (as is suggested in the paper).
+The garbage collector would use the layout in the info table to find out about the state of the heap.
+One (in retrospect stupid reason) was that I wanted to declare a case_frame struct (and you can't fit a variable sized list of free variables into a struct)

+# TODO
+You create a file that contains the main functino that gets linked against the other stuff